How & where to buy cryptocurrency in the UK

 In this way, the blockchain is irreversible proof of who owns what.
 The best way to understand it is to start with how Bitcoin works, but the technology has developed a lot in the decade since that was first established.

-Now there are platforms like Ethereum that use a different, less energy-intensive system to create something more like an alternative internet.
+Now there are platforms like Ethereum that use a different, less energy-intensive system to create something more like an decentralised internet.
 Even that technology has been taken a step further, to create whole systems of things like decentralised finance, all of which use a version of ‘the blockchain’ but in a variety of ways.

 Step 1.
 Find an exchangeCopy link to section

-There are many different types of exchange; centralised and decentralised, ones that accept fiat currency deposits and some that only accept crypto, and ones that stick to the top cryptos while some offer a variety of altcoins.
-Two of the top exchanges around are:
+There are many different types of crypto exchanges; centralised and decentralised, ones that accept fiat currency deposits and some that only accept crypto, and ones that stick to the top cryptos while some offer a variety of altcoins.

 - Binance: The most popular crypto exchange around, Binance can handle millions of transactions per second and offers hundreds of different coins.
 Join Binance today >

 Step 2.
 Sign up and fund your crypto accountCopy link to section

-Before you start buying you need to create an account.
+Before you start buying crypto you need to sign up for an exchange account.
 You need to provide some contact details to do this and most require a form of photo ID as well, such as your driving license or British passport.
-The biggest exchanges, like Binance, let you fund your account with fiat currency, but many only accept deposits in Bitcoin or Ethereum.
+The biggest exchanges, like Binance, let you fund your account with GBP and you can deposit via a bank transfer or card payment.

 To buy a coin you need to search for its ticker symbol on your chosen exchange.
-If you were trying to find Bitcoin, for example, you’d search for the BTC symbol and look for the USD/BTC or GBP/BTC pair.
+If you were trying to find Bitcoin, for example, you’d search for the BTC symbol and look for the GBP/BTC pair.
 Then you enter the details of how much you want to buy and then execute the trade.